-M Simpson noted that with the upcoming local elections the committee should consider expressing formal thanks to the councillors on the committee for their contribution and wishing well those who will stand for election again.
-The committee agreed to so do.
+M Simpson noted that with the upcoming local elections the committee should consider expressing formal thanks to the councillors on the committee for their contribution and well wishes to those who will stand for election again in May.
+The committee agreed to so do at the April meeting.